Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 My favorite spam item is Spam Musubi.
 You’ll find this tasty snack item at convenience stores (like ABC Stores and 7-11) as well as on restaurant menus.
 It’s an easy breakfast, lunch, or mid-day snack to take to the beach.

 17. Aloha Shirts

 Aloha shirts first became popular in Hawaii in the 1920s-1930s featuring Japanese prints.
-There’s actually some conflicting reports of who exactly invented it.
+There are actually some conflicting reports of who exactly invented it.
 Regardless, they have since become an iconic piece of Hawaiian clothing.

 After World War II, many servicemen who were stationed in Hawaii came back to the mainland with a few Aloha shirts.

-And you can find them anywhere from the Aloha Swap Meet to Costco to high-end luxury stores.
-People even collect the fancy Aloha shirts from Reyn Spooner.
+And you can find them anywhere, from the Aloha Swap Meet to Costco to high-end luxury stores.
+People even collect fancy Aloha shirts from Reyn Spooner.

 18. Mu’u Mu’u Dresses

 Throughout the years, the style has changed.
-Some are pretty form-fitting and used for hula dancing.
+Some are pretty form-fitting and used for a hula dance.
 Some have a long train for formal events.
 There are even shorter styles for everyday use.

 Today, the mu’u mu’u dress is making a fashion comeback.
 I urge you to pick one up to wear to a luau or any event in Hawaii.

 Polynesian settlers first brought sugar cane to Hawaii as early as 600 AD.
 Used for medicine and food, it’s played a huge part in Hawaiian culture.